-The City and County enrolled under the Region-wide Permit in 2016 and were subsequently issued Order Nos.
-R5-2016-0040-002 and R5-2016-0040-003, respectively.
 The City and County elected the Pollutant Prioritization approach for the development and implementation of their stormwater program.
 As such, they are subject to Attachment J of the Region-wide Permit, which includes LID and hydromodification requirements.
 The SWQCCP has been modified to ensure that it is consistent with the Region-wide NPDES Permit and, as such, minimizes the short- and long-term impacts on receiving water quality from new development and redevelopment.